 INGSA – International Network for Government Science Advice

-- INGSA has also launched a policy tracker and will mobilize its network to help keep track of how policy interventions are being made by various national and sub-national governments across the world.
-Click here.
+- INGSA has also launched a policy tracker and a respective preliminary report on, and will mobilize its network to help keep track of how policy interventions are being made by various national and sub-national governments across the world

 - The INGSA Global Week of Dialogue will be held as an online conference from 14 – 18 September 2020 with the theme “Science Advice & COVID-19: What are we learning?”.
 INGSA is running the Global Week of Dialogue across time zones around the world to shed light on real-time lessons from the global pandemic that jurisdictions and the multi-lateral system can draw on to improve their potential for better outcomes in the immediate, medium and long term.
 The keynote by Dr Soumya Swaminathan will take place on 9 September 2020.